theweboftrust/wot.id-public-docs/02_System_Architecture.md

 ## 12. Future Considerations

-The current architecture represents a mature, production-ready system with Protocol 20 support.
+The current architecture represents a mature, production-ready system on Protocol 24 / iota-sdk v1.21.1.
 The Identity Service was retired in March 2026 after the dependency isolation rationale no longer applied.

 **Upcoming Opportunities**:
-- **Protocol 21**: Already on testnet (v1.18.1-rc) — next upgrade will be smaller gap
+- **Protocol 23**: Monitor for breaking changes and migration timelines
-- **Identity SDK**: v1.9.2-beta.1 monitoring continues, adoption deferred until stable
+- **Identity SDK**: v1.9.4 monitoring continues, adoption deferred until stable
-- **Performance Optimizations**: Leverage Protocol 20 enhanced capabilities
+- **Modular `iota-rust-sdk`**: Watch for stable release; types-only swap may shrink build time
+- **Starfish consensus**: IOTA's successor to Mysticeti is on Devnet (April 2025) — protocol upgrade, not a hard fork

 The security architecture continues to evolve with emerging threats and quantum computing advances.
 The post-quantum cryptography foundation ensures long-term security even as quantum computers become more powerful.